sg893052/sonic-buildimage/release_documents/SONiC-User-Manual.md

 The *show ztp status* command displays detailed information about current state of a ZTP session and also displays the current ZTP configuration of the switch.
 It displays information related to all the configuration sections defined in the ZTP JSON file that is currently being processed.
 It also displays information about the previous completed ZTP session.
 More details about the ztp commands can be found [here](Command-Reference.md#ztp-configuration-and-show-commands).

+### 3.3.4 Erasing Configuration

+Users can rollback the switch configuration to the factory default configuration state using the *config erase* command.
+It requires a reboot to complete the configuration erase operation.

+Following are available options provided to the user while using this command:
+- **config erase** : This command deletes the startup configuration JSON file /etc/sonic/config_db.json and all other application configuration files in the /etc/sonic directory.
+                   The management interface configuration in the startup configuration file is retained so that the user can access the switch using the same management address along with other factory default configuration after the switch reboots.

+- **config erase boot** : This command deletes the startup configuration JSON file and all other application configuration files in the /etc/sonic directory.
+                        The management interface configuration in the startup configuration JSON file is also removed.
+                        The SONiC switch boots with a factory default configuration file.

+- **config erase install** : This command removes all changes made by the user.
+All user installed packages and file changes are removed.
+It also deletes the startup configuration JSON file and the files in /etc/sonic directory.
+The SONiC switch is reverted to a state similar to a newly installed image.
+After the SONiC switch is rebooted, if the Zero Touch Provisioning (ZTP) feature is enabled, the SONIC switch will start performing ZTP to discover and download the switch configuration.

+- **config erase cancel** : For the *config erase* command operation to take effect, the user has to reboot the switch after issuing the command.
+If the user wishes to not proceed with the configuration removal operation, the *config erase cancel* command can be used to undo the previously issued *config erase* command.

 # 4 Detailed Configuration & Show

 Basic cable connectivity shall be verified by configuring the IP address for the ports and by using the "ping" test.